SublimeLinter/SublimeLinter-phpmd/README.md

 SublimeLinter-phpmd
 =========================

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter3) provides an interface to [phpmd](http://phpmd.org/documentation/index.html).
-It will be used with files that have the “PHP” syntax.
+It will be used with files that have the “php”, “html” and “html5” syntax.

 ## Installation